Role of Hyperbaric Oxygen in Filler-Induced Vascular Occlusion. | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-For Canadian patients experiencing filler-induced vascular occlusion, hyperbaric oxygen therapy (HBOT) may offer an adjunctive treatment option to help salvage ischemic tissue.
+For Canadian patients experiencing filler-induced vascular occlusion, hyperbaric oxygen therapy (HBOT) may offer an adjunctive treatment option to help salvage ischaemic tissue.
 However, it is crucial for patients to seek immediate medical attention for any suspected vascular complications after aesthetic filler procedures.

 Canadian Relevance